nitin221/Lucy/README.md

 * AyraHikari - weather, Backup and cleanbluetext etc. (Emilia)
 * Paul Larsen - (marie) creator
 * FFBot - for translations functions
-* Saitama - kanged and leeched from Saitama dbcleanup. antispam And much more that we couldn't list it here!
+* Saitama - kanged and leeched from Saitama evel. antispam And much more that we couldn't list it here!